tchar/ulauncher-albert-calculate-anything/README.md

 **The calculate anything module does not depend on `ulauncher` or `albert`.
 You can adapt it for other projects.
 See [docs](docs/API.md) for more.
 The only python files that use dependencies for these launchers are `main.py`, `__init__.py` in the root of this project.**

 Dependencies: [simpleeval](https://github.com/danthedeckie/simpleeval), [pint](https://github.com/hgrecco/pint) [parsedatetime](https://github.com/bear/parsedatetime) and [fixer.io](https://fixer.io)
-Currency and Unit converter as well as a Calculator for numbers, complex numbers, percentages and time that supports mathematical functions and Complex Numbers for
+Currency and Unit converter as well as a Calculator for numbers, complex numbers, percentages and time that supports mathematical functions and Complex Numbers.

+Optional Dependencies: [babel](https://github.com/python-babel/babel).
+Installing this will format your results in your language/locale.

 ## Contents